4 Factors to Consider When Selecting Coffee Packaging

 Your coffee packaging is your brand ambassador, a communicator of your company values, and what keeps your coffee fresh.
 It is a vital piece of your marketing and ensures the quality of your product on its journey to reach your loyal consumers.
 So don't treat it as an afterthought; give your coffee packaging the attention it rightfully deserves!
 Here are 4 factors to consider:

-As you look at store shelves in the coffee section, you will likely see 5 main styles of flexible packaging, shown below:
+As you look at store shelves in the coffee section, you will likely see 5 main types of coffee packaging bags, shown below:

 Flat Bottom Bag

-The flat bottom coffee bag is one of the most popular in the industry.
+The flat bottom coffee bag is one of the most popular packaging formats in the coffee industry.
 It features a prominent shelf presence and is able to stand unassisted for maximum impact.
 Often the top of the bag is folded over or completely down into a brick shape and sealed.

 Quad Seal Bag